Elmwood Park man loses life savings in bank remote access scam

 "It's a psychological attack," said security expert Karl Sigler at Chicago's Trustwave.

-Sgiler said you should be reluctant to give anyone access to your computer, even when you are troubleshooting a tech problem.
+Sigler said you should be reluctant to give anyone access to your computer, even when you are troubleshooting a tech problem.
 A lot of times there are troubleshooting steps you can take without giving direct access.

 "I don't want open up my computer to a random tech even if I know they work for the company," he said.